shantdashjian/cube/README.md

 # Cube

 A minimal container orchestrator written in Go.
-I wrote this tool from scratch reproducing the code accompanying the book [Build an Orchestrator in Go from Scratch](https://www.manning.com/books/build-an-orchestrator-in-go-from-scratch) by Tim Boring.
+I followed along reading the book [Build an Orchestrator in Go from Scratch](https://www.manning.com/books/build-an-orchestrator-in-go-from-scratch) by Tim Boring.
 It's an excellent book by Manning and I highly recommend it.

 ![System Design](demo/system-design.png)